Switzerland Incentive Travel – So Many Options

 I recently returned from an Incentive Research Foundation (IRF) board meeting making several stops in Switzerland – Lausanne, Gruyeres, Interlaken – an extension to Lake Lucerne – and flights to/from Zurich and Geneva.
 Here’s a field report.

 Interlaken means “between lakes” and is pronounced enter-locken (by Americans who have not mastered the sharp German accent of een-ter-lock-en).
 The tourist town sits between the lakes Brienz and Thun, with the Swiss Alps surrounding on every side.
 Interlaken feels like the middle of the country in many ways.
 Geographically: the city sits in the center among major cities and the rail system too.
 Language: to its east is the German-speaking side; to its west is the French-speaking side.
-The architecture and menus switch too from German to the right and French to the left.
+The architecture and menus switch also from German to the right and French to the left.
 I like Interlaken as a home base for incentive trips and excursions nearby.
 It pairs nicely with any other destination.

 Victoria-Jungfrau Grand Hotel & Spa is the go-to incentive-quality hotel in Interlaken.
 The 5-star hotel has an interesting 150-year history.
 The name conveys significance when so many hotels are switching their names to “Brand City Hotel.”
 One hundred years ago, two competing hotels were separated by a small street until they merged, and a large domed lobby joined them.

-Today, Victoria-Jungfrau is part of The Leading Hotels of the World (LHW), which by the way is a collection of independent, authentic, uncommon luxury hotels that reflect their local destination and which I am increasingly drawn to personally and for our clients.
+Today, Victoria-Jungfrau is part of The Leading Hotels of the World (LHW), which by the way, is a collection of independent, authentic, uncommon luxury hotels that reflect their local destination and which I am increasingly drawn to personally and for our clients.
 Best of all, the resort is in a 3-year renovation effort to upgrade their sleeping rooms dramatically.
-I love the mix of modern rooms and amenities within a grand, historic structure.
-Comfort and character.
+I love the mix of modern rooms and amenities within a grand, historic structure: Comfort and character.
 Marvelous combination.

 Switzerland Incentive Travel Activities